-Workers who prevail in a wrongful termination claim often get awarded between $5,000 and $100,000 in compensation.
+Workers who prevail in a wrongful termination claim often receive compensation ranging from $5,000 to $100,000.
 However, each case is different.
 There is no single “average” wrongful termination.

 Numerous factors can change how much a particular case is worth.
-Especially important is your salary prior to termination.
+Of particular significance is your salary before termination.
 This drives many of the legal damages that you can recover with a lawsuit.

-Because terminations can be wrongful under either state or federal law, the legal damages that are available may vary.
+Because terminations can be wrongful under either state or federal law, the available legal damages may vary.
 However, they generally include:

 - wage loss, including both back pay and front pay,